leeange/A-First-Look-at-Digital-Security/en/Front_Matter.md

 --------------

-This Access Now booklet was created by Kim Burton, Anqi Li, Floriana Pagano, and Michael Carbone.
+This Access Now booklet was created by Kim Burton and Anqi Li.
+Current authors include Michael Carbone and Floriana Pagano.

 ![Access Now image]